 Volunteers are very important to the refuge's success.
-Volunteers work alongside refuge staff and partners on virtually all refuge programs including interpretation and environmental education, office assistance, wildlife management activities and a variety of maintenance duties.
+Volunteers work alongside refuge staff and partners on virtually all refuge programs including interpretation and environmental education, office assistance, wildlife and habitat monitoring and management activities and a variety of maintenance duties.
 Please contact us in the office or at (707) 733-5406 if you would like to volunteer or get more information.

 The Friends of Humboldt Bay NWR and Friends of the Dunes both assist the refuge in innumerable ways, from recruiting volunteers to leading walks and providing environmental education.
 Please call the refuge for further information.